erroronline1/caro/readme.md

 * Create forms that can be exported for a written form and assign a *General company record*-form-context and the fitting regulatory context.
     * ISO 13485 4.1.5
 * Create forms and assign a *General company record*-form-context and the fitting regulatory context.
-    * any generic records, especially but not neccessarily limited to:
+    * any generic records, especially but not necessarily limited to:
     * ISO 13485 6.2
     * ISO 13485 6.3
     * ISO 13485 8.2, 8.2.3, 8.2.4